 The Morton Arboretum was founded in 1922 by Joy Morton (1855-1934).
 The inspiration for the Arboretum had its origins in Mr. Morton’s own family tree.
 His father, J. Sterling Morton (1832–1902), was the founder of Arbor Day.
 Over the decades, the Arboretum has continued to evolve, while staying true to the Morton family motto, “Plant Trees.”

-Joy Morton founded the Morton Salt Company in Chicago in 1885, and, later The Morton Arboretum in 1922.
+Joy Morton (1855-1934) founded the Morton Salt Company in Chicago in 1885, and later The Morton Arboretum 25 miles west of the city in Lisle in 1922.
 LEARN MORE

-The founder of The Morton Arboretum, Joy Morton, was the eldest of four sons.
-His father, J. Sterling Morton (1832–1902), was the Secretary of Agriculture to President Cleveland and founder of Arbor Day.
+The founder of The Morton Arboretum, Joy Morton, was the son of J. Sterling Morton, who originated Arbor Day in 1872.
 “Plant Trees” was the Morton family motto.
 LEARN MORE

-Created by a former employee of The Morton Arboretum, the logo is symbolic and has nostalgic ties to the Morton family emblem.
+The logo of The Morton Arboretum is symbolic and has meaningful ties to the Morton family emblem.
 Learn more

 Morton Family Cemetery

-This one-acre parcel was set aside as a family burial ground by Joy Morton in 1925, and is the final resting place for the founder of the Arboretum and members of his family.
+Arboretum founder Joy Morton set aside this one-acre parcel as a family burial plot in 1925.
+It is the final resting place for himself and members of his family.
 Learn more

 Thornhill Education Center

-Set on the site of the former Morton family mansion, the Thornhill Education Center is a mixture of modern education facilities and historical architecture.
-The original Morton family library remains a part of the structure, which contains a unique bay of stained glass windows dedicated to the trees through history.
+Set on the site of the former Morton family mansion, the Thornhill Education Center provides space for classes, programs, and events.
+The original Morton family library remains a part of the historic structure, which contains a unique bay of stained glass windows dedicated to the trees through history.
 Learn more

 1937 Mrs. Cudahy commissioned a custom-designed open air bus to provide tours of the grounds for visitors; it was inspired by vehicles used at the World's Fair ("A Century of Progress") in Chicago in 1933-1934.